Should I soak wood before smoking

 • Charcoal: Lump charcoal burns clean.
 Avoid briquettes with additives.

 • Thermometer: A meat thermometer ensures your food is done.
-I got mine for $15 online.
+I got mine for about $15 online.

 • Tongs: Use tongs to handle wood safely.